compusciencing/compusciencing.github.io/_posts/2020-05-04-report-cs-teaching-methods.md

 # Experiment Framework

 - Working with a computer science instructor, design as many activities as feasible in line with a course syllabus.
-The preference is for a computer science course with multiple lab sections in order to have a control group for the experiment.
+The preference is for a computer science course with multiple lab sections to have a control group for the experiment.

 - Each activity should cover a specific course objective such as **Understanding Sorting Algorithms** or **Understanding Error Detection**.